rkoshak/openhab-rules-tools/debounce/README.md

 It should work with non-binary type Items but it's only been tested with binary ones.

-## JavaScript
+## Rule Tempalte and JavaScript
-All Items that need to be debounce need to be added a to a Group named `Debounce`.
+All Items that need to be debounce need to be added a to a Group.
+For the rule tempalte the Group is specified as a configuration parameter.
+For JavaScript the Group should be named `Debounce`.
 When any member of that Group's state changes the rule will trigger to debounce the Item based on the metadata.

 ## Jython